PapenfussLab/PathOS/Dockish-PathOS/README.md

   This will create the necessary containers.
   It may take a minute or two to start up.

-The specific commands for Linux or MacOS are summarised [here](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS/docker_commands_readme.txt).

-To get data in to an instance, you can use an invocation like:
+To get data into an instance, you can use an invocation like:

     gzcat dbalt.170125.sql.gz | docker exec -i docker_pathos-mariadb_1 mysql -ubioinformatics -ppathos -D dblive -B